pantheon-systems/documentation/source/content/pantheon-yml.md

 * Wait a few seconds for changes to take effect

 ### HTTPS Redirects with HSTS Headers
 Ensure that your site will always use HTTPS to deliver content with `enforce_https`.
-Three values are available:
+Five values are available:

 - `off` (default: no https redirect)
 - `transitional` (Redirects to https and includes an HSTS header with a 5-minute duration)